TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 19/Proverbs 19.13.md

 ---

-A foolish son is the calamity of his father; And the contentions of a wife are a continual dropping.
+A foolish son is the calamity of his father.
+A wife's quarrels are a continual dripping.